-Presentation of student-teachers' productions
+Presentation of students' productions

-- In this episode, the teacher invites representatives of groups to present the student-teachers' productions/findings. - After three/four or an acceptable number of presentations, the teacher decides to engage the class into exploitation of the student-teachers' productions.
+- In this episode, the teacher invites representatives of groups to present the students' productions/findings. - After three/four or an acceptable number of presentations, the teacher decides to engage the class into exploitation of the students' productions.

-Exploitation of student-teachers's productions
+Exploitation of student's productions

-The teacher asks the students to evaluate the productions: which ones are correct, incomplete or false Then the teacher judges the logic of the student-teachers' products, corrects those which are false, completes those which are incomplete, and confirms those which correct.
+- The teacher asks the students to evaluate the productions: which ones are correct, incomplete or false

+- Then the teacher judges the logic of the students' products, corrects those which are false, completes those which are incomplete, and confirms those which correct.

-Institutionalization (summary/conclusion/ and examples)
+❖ Institutionalization (summary/conclusion/ and examples)

-The teacher summarises the learned knowledge and gives examples which illustrate the learned content.
+- The teacher summarises the learned knowledge and gives examples which illustrate the learned content.

-Exercises/Application activities
+\ Exercises/Application activities